seatgeek/hashi-helper/README.md

 ## vault

-`vault-local-list-secrets`: Print a list of local secrets from `conf.d/`
+`vault-list-secrets`: Print a list of local from `conf.d/` (default) or remote secrets from Vault (`--remote`).
+Add `--detailed` / `DETAILED` to show secret data rather than just the key names.

-`vault-local-write-secrets`: Write remote Vault secrets to local disk in `conf.d/`
+`vault-pull-secrets`: Write remote Vault secrets to local disk in `conf.d/`

-`vault-remote-list-secrets`: Print a list of remote secrets.
-Add `--detailed` / `DETAILED` to show the secret data, other than just a list of keys

-`vault-remote-write-secrets`: Write local secrets to remote Vault instance
+`vault-push-secrets`: Write local secrets to remote Vault instance

-`vault-remote-write-policies`: Write a Vault read-only policy for each env + application combo that exist in `conf.d`
+`vault-push-policies`: Write a Vault read-only policy for each env + application combo that exist in `conf.d/`